-This command can also show connections that are active on the given BIG-IP system, as well as those that are standby connections for the peer BIG-IP system.
-By default, the dump command only shows items that are active on the given unit.
+If you add the mirror option, this command shows connections that are active on the current BIG-IP system, as well as those that are standby connections for the peer BIG-IP system.
+By default, the dump command only shows items that are active on the current unit.